 How Can I Winterize My Boat Myself?

 As winter approaches, your boat batteries frown, and the engine sulks under hoarfrost.
-The only sound that comes from the boat is the dripping of condensation and the destructive winter winds passing through the interior.
+The only sound from the boat is the dripping of condensation and the destructive winter winds passing through the interior.

 Follow these steps to winterize your boat and make it spring-ready.